-If your veterinarian prescribes cyclosporine for your dog, follow their instructions closely and do not discontinue giving it to your dog until your veterinarian instructs you to do so.
-Here is what you should know about the uses, dosage, and side effects of cyclosporine in dogs.
+If your vet prescribes this drug for your dog, follow their instructions closely and do not discontinue giving it to your dog until your vet instructs you to do so.
+Here’s what you should know about the uses, dosage, and side effects of cyclosporine in dogs.

 Uses Of Cyclosporine For Dogs